Interstellar-Network/Grants-Program/applications/Interstellar-Network-Recovery.md

 ### Overview

-We aim at leveraging the current substrate Recovery pallet to introduce both Cloud Recovery i.e. recovery with a file and an original NFC recovery based on day to day NFC devices, like payment card, earpods, smartwatch, etc... and later dedicated smartcard or NFC devices.
+We aim at leveraging the current substrate Recovery pallet to introduce both Cloud Recovery i.e. recovery with a file and an original NFC recovery based on day to day NFC devices, like payment card, earpods, smartwatch, etc... and later dedicated NFC smartcard or NFC devices.
+Multiple recovery items can be used but also can be combined with classic social recovery.

 ### Project Details

-We will use the Substrate Recovery Frame Pallet to manage three recovery processes: Cloud Recovery, NFC Recovery, and Social Recovery.
+We will use the Substrate Recovery Frame Pallet to manage three recovery processes: Cloud/File Recovery, NFC Recovery, and Social Recovery.

-To streamline the process and avoid modifying the Substrate recovery  pallet, virtual friends i.e item account id related to both recovery file and NFC recovery can be created, they are associated to an NFC device or a cloud recovery file/program token.
+To streamline the process and avoid modifying the Substrate recovery  pallet at this stage, virtual friends i.e item account id related to both recovery file and NFC recovery can be created, they are associated to an NFC device or a recovery file/program token.

-Those account ids matching NFC tags, program recovery files or others items can be managed with a dedicated extended_recovery pallet  withiin TEE/Integritee validators to ensure recovery security and privacy.
+Those account ids matching NFC tags, program recovery files token or others items can be managed with a dedicated extended_recovery pallet  withiin TEE/Integritee validators to ensure recovery security and privacy.

 The app recovery interface enables the user to manage both recovery setup and recovery initiation, letting the extended_recovery pallet manage create_recovery or initiate_recovery calls based on recovery options chosen by the user.